hyphacoop/handbook/time-commitment.md

 # Time Commitment

-Hypha members are primarily on a four-day work week, with a few members working part-time while others working five-day weeks.
-Hypha, as a consultancy, requires members to have a mix of billable and non-billable time commitments.
-Initiative leads are responsible for determining the appropriate time commitment of their team members, and this is revised per quarter across the organization.
-Each member is also alloted at least half a day per week to spend on internal work related to the co-operative.
+When the co-op was founded, Hypha maintained a four-day work week; however, some members and employees have opted to work five-day weeks, while others work part-time hours.
+As a consultancy, Hypha requires members to have a mix of billable and non-billable time commitments.
+Initiative leads (i.e. project leads) are responsible for determining the appropriate time commitment of their team members; this is revised per quarter across the organization.
+Each member is also alloted at least one half-day per week to spend on internal work related to the co-operative.

-Client initiative leads invoice clients at the team capacity committed to their initiative, for each member on their team.
-Team members are self-responsible for managing their own time accordingly, and for ensuring they are meeting the delivery expectations set out by their leads.
+Initiative leads invoice clients based on the team capacity committed to their initiative.
+Team members are responsible for managing their own time accordingly, and for ensuring they are meeting the delivery expectations set out by their leads.

 ## How this works in practice